SliferSkyd/airplane-shooting/README.md

 Besides, some bonus items may be helpful that you can collect during the game:
 - Heart: heal 1 health point.
 - Shield: protect you from all damage for 5 seconds.
-- Nuclear Bomb: collect one special item allowing you to shoot 5 bullets simultaneously.
+- Nuclear Bomb: allow you to shoot 5 bullets simultaneously.
 It's quite hard to explain, therefore experience it during the game.
-Middle-click whenever you want to use it.
+Middle-click to use it.

-**NOTE**: Additional features for testers:
+**NOTE**: Additional keys for testers:
-- `SPACE` to turn on/ off safe mode so you have unlimited time shield.
+- `SPACE` to turn on/ off safe mode so you have an unlimited time shield.
 - `BACKSPACE` to pass the current level immediately.

 Please don't use these keys to enjoy my game to the fullest.
 Good luck and have fun!